O1ahmad/ansible-role-traefik/README.md

 #### Launch

-This role supports launching either a `traefik` server proxy utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool, which manages the service as a background process or daemon subject to the configuration and execution potential provided by its underlying management framework.
+This role supports launching a `traefik` server proxy utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service management tool, which manages the service as a background process or daemon subject to the configuration and execution potential provided by its underlying management framework.

 _The following variables can be customized to manage the service's **systemd** [Service] unit definition and execution profile/policy:_

-`extra_run_args: <prometheus-cli-options>` (**default**: `[]`)
+`extra_run_args: <traefik-cli-options>` (**default**: `[]`)
 - list of `traefik` commandline arguments to pass to the binary at runtime for customizing launch.

 Supporting full expression of `traefik`'s [cli](https://docs.traefik.io/reference/static-configuration/cli/) and, subsequently the full set of configuration options as referenced and described above, this variable enables the launch to be customized according to the user's exact specification.